 As we have seen above the area available on your rooftop can also determine the number of panels you can install.
 You should ideally target installing panels that can generate your present needs and also have sufficient headroom to power your needs for the near future.

-If your local power company doesn’t allow net-metering (allows you to feed unused power into the grid which they pay you for) you should only target generating enough energy you need to use from day to day.
+If your local power company doesn’t allow net metering (which allows you to feed unused power into the grid which they pay you for) you should only target generating enough energy you need to use from day to day.

 Should I get a battery?

 At this stage in early 2020, batteries are still too expensive in my opinion.
-The fact is companies are paying generous feed-in tariffs back to customers when generate more power than they need which act as a virtual storage.
+The fact is companies are paying generous feed-in tariffs back to customers when generating more power than they need which acts as virtual storage.

-As battery productions increases over the coming 5 years and technology improves, the price is fall to less than half making getting a battery much more cost effective.
+As battery production increases over the coming 5 years and technology improves, the price falls to less than half making getting a battery much more cost-effective.